Teradata/r-driver/README.md

 The `tmode` connection parameter enables an application to specify the transaction mode for the connection.
 * `"tmode":"ANSI"` provides American National Standards Institute (ANSI) transaction semantics.
 This mode is recommended.
 * `"tmode":"TERA"` provides legacy Teradata transaction semantics.
 This mode is only recommended for legacy applications that require Teradata transaction semantics.
-* `"tmode":"DEFAULT"` provides the default transaction mode configured for the Teradata Database, which may be either ANSI or TERA mode. `"tmode":"DEFAULT"` is the default when the `tmode` connection parameter is omitted.
+* `"tmode":"DEFAULT"` provides the default transaction mode configured for the database, which may be either ANSI or TERA mode. `"tmode":"DEFAULT"` is the default when the `tmode` connection parameter is omitted.

 While ANSI mode is generally recommended, please note that every application is different, and some applications may need to use TERA mode.
 The following differences between ANSI and TERA mode might affect a typical user or application:
 1. Silent truncation of inserted data occurs in TERA mode, but not ANSI mode.
-In ANSI mode, the Teradata Database returns an error instead of truncating data.
+In ANSI mode, the database returns an error instead of truncating data.
 2. Tables created in ANSI mode are `MULTISET` by default.
 Tables created in TERA mode are `SET` tables by default.
 3. For tables created in ANSI mode, character columns are `CASESPECIFIC` by default.
 For tables created in TERA mode, character columns are `NOT CASESPECIFIC` by default.
 4. In ANSI mode, character literals are `CASESPECIFIC`.
 In TERA mode, character literals are `NOT CASESPECIFIC`.

 The last two behavior differences, taken together, may cause character data comparisons (such as in `WHERE` clause conditions) to be case-insensitive in TERA mode, but case-sensitive in ANSI mode.
 This, in turn, can produce different query results in ANSI mode versus TERA mode.
 Comparing two `NOT CASESPECIFIC` expressions is case-insensitive regardless of mode, and comparing a `CASESPECIFIC` expression to another expression of any kind is case-sensitive regardless of mode.
 You may explicitly `CAST` an expression to be `CASESPECIFIC` or `NOT CASESPECIFIC` to obtain the character data comparison required by your application.

-The Teradata Database Reference / *SQL Request and Transaction Processing* recommends that ANSI mode be used for all new applications.
+The Teradata Reference / *SQL Request and Transaction Processing* recommends that ANSI mode be used for all new applications.
 The primary benefit of using ANSI mode is that inadvertent data truncation is avoided.
 In contrast, when using TERA mode, silent data truncation can occur when data is inserted, because silent data truncation is a feature of TERA mode.

 A drawback of using ANSI mode is that you can only call stored procedures that were created using ANSI mode, and you cannot call stored procedures that were created using TERA mode.
 It may not be possible to switch over to ANSI mode exclusively, because you may have some legacy applications that require TERA mode to work properly.
 You can work around this drawback by creating your stored procedures twice, in two different users/databases, once using ANSI mode, and once using TERA mode.

-Refer to the Teradata Database Reference / *SQL Request and Transaction Processing* for complete information regarding the differences between ANSI and TERA transaction modes.
+Refer to the Teradata Reference / *SQL Request and Transaction Processing* for complete information regarding the differences between ANSI and TERA transaction modes.

 <a name="AutoCommit"></a>

 ### Auto-Commit

-The Teradata SQL Driver for R provides auto-commit on and off functionality for both ANSI and TERA mode.
+The driver provides auto-commit on and off functionality for both ANSI and TERA mode.

 When a connection is first established, it begins with the default auto-commit setting, which is on.
 When auto-commit is on, the driver is solely responsible for managing transactions, and the driver commits each SQL request that is successfully executed.
 An application should not execute any transaction management SQL commands when auto-commit is on.
 An application should not call the `dbCommit` method or the `dbRollback` method when auto-commit is on.